SirDifferential/browsermid/README.md

 This is a hacky way to play MIDI files in a browser.
 First list available MIDI files on a server, then make an AJAX call to a Python CGI script that converts the MIDI to OGG, then feed the AJAX call's output to a HTML5 audio object.

+## Security

+I did this project because I was bored / wanted to learn something during the weekend.
+There are most likely some security holes even though I tried to write SOMEWHAT safe code.
+Use at your own risk as I'm not an expert in web development.

 ## Installation

 * Install Apache, configure as usual